souryacs/STAR_GLASS_STEAC_NJSt/README.md

 with respect to the input gene trees.
 The coalescence time is approximated with the branch length information provided in the weighted input gene trees.
 This algorithm does not apply for unweighted gene trees.

-Features
+4) NJ_st (Liu et. al. 2011): Here, the couplet based average internode count measure is employed for NJ based species tree construction.

+Complexity
 ----------

-1) Couplet based processing.
-All three species tree construction methods associate O(MN^2 + N^3) time complexity and O(N^2) space complexity, for N input taxa and M input trees.
+All four species tree construction methods associate O(MN^2 + N^3) time complexity and O(N^2) space complexity, for N input taxa and M input trees.

-2) Single allelle gene trees are provided as inputs.

 Dependencies / Installation Requirements
 -----------------------------------------